Terms and Conditions 2023

 (iii) Any re-arranged date that BOAT agree to add as a performance date should neither a scheduled performance nor its contingency go ahead

-Patrons may use tickets to travel to Brownsea Island on the date of performance ONLY from Poole Quay on Brownsea Island Ferries ONLY at the scheduled times as publicised on the tickets (between 5:00pm and 6:40pm).
-Anyone wishing to go to Brownsea Island earlier in the day on Brownsea Island Ferries or with any other boat service/company would be subjected to paying a return boat fare, but should remain aware that the return boats after the performance will ONLY return to Poole Quay.
-Note also that an early arrival on the Island may also mean having to pay a landing fee to the National Trust.
+Patrons may use tickets to travel to Brownsea Island on the date of performance ONLY from Poole Quay on Brownsea Island Ferries ONLY at the scheduled times as publicised on the tickets (between 4:00pm and 6:15pm).
+Anyone wishing to go to Brownsea Island earlier in the day would be subjected to paying the National Trust a fee upon arrival on Brownsea Island.

 Cancellation of Scheduled Performances